 Chiari malformation type 2 usually occurs sporadically (in people with no family history of the condition).
 However, the exact cause is not known.
 Genes may play a role in predisposing a person to the condition, but environmental factors (such as lack of proper vitamins or nutrients in the maternal diet during pregnancy) may also contribute to the condition.

-There have been reports in the medical literature of families in which more than one family member was affected with a Chiari malformation.
-However, a search of the available medical literature yields limited information specific to familial cases of Chiari malformation type 2.
-One article written by Lindenberg and Walker in 1971 describes the Arnold-Chiari malformation in 2 sisters; both also had hydrocephalus and meningomyelocele.
+There have been reports in the medical literature of families in which more than one family member had a Chiari malformation.
+However, limited information specific to familial cases of Chiari malformation type 2 is available.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please